“It’s not about how talented you are, it’s about how hard you work to make the most of the talent you were given” – Me

 Towards the end of my career, I read Dr. Bob Rotella’s book “Your 15th Club” and the Vision 54 books and for the first time really understood what being a “complete player” was all about, unfortunately, it ended up being a little too late for me.
 I didn’t handle the pressure well when I got into contention, I didn’t have any kind of structure to my practice sessions, I worried about the things I couldn’t control, I was easily intimidated by other players, I struggled to find my place on tour and never really got comfortable out there mentally.

 There comes a point where hard work outweighs talent.
 So as a junior golfer always remember that just because something may come easy for someone else doesn’t mean you can’t work hard and be as good as they are, if not better.
 Don’t get discouraged.
 The most important thing is that you find something that you love and you work hard to develop your own talent.
-And for those who tend to be naturally talented athletes, keep in mind that if you don’t work extra hard on your weaker areas and find ways to continue to make yourself better, others with less “natural talent” will catch up to you.
-The road may be an easier one for you, but you will find the end of the road much quicker than those who continue to work hard to get better.
+And for those who tend to be naturally talented athletes, keep in mind that if you don’t work extra hard on your weaker areas and find ways to continue to make yourself better, others will catch up to you.
+The road may seem like an easier one for you, but you will find the end of the road much quicker than those who continue to work hard to get better.